MarsicoFL/mispitools/README.md

 ?mispitools
 ```

-If not previously installed, mispitools requires some other packages, that could be installed with the following lines:
+NOTE: These packages should be directly, ff not previously, installed as dependencies with mispitools.
+Nevertheless, in some cases it is necesary to install them manually.
+This could be done with the following lines:

 ```r
 install.packages("ggplot2")